felix4323/Python-Sports-Betting-Arbitrage-Project/README.md

 ## What is a Sports Betting Arbitrage?

-A sports betting arbitrage occurs when differences in bookmaker odds create an opportunity to generate a theoretically guaranteed return by placing bets on all possible outcomes.
+A sports betting arbitrage occurs when differences in bookmaker odds create an opportunity to generate a theoretically guaranteed profit by placing bets on all possible outcomes.
 The notebook explains the arbitrage calculation and stake allocation methodology in detail.

 ## Objectives